As AI reshapes workplaces, we face a critical choice: will we harness this technology to strengthen our movement, or risk falling behind?

 Costs

-Staff working at unions that provide financial support to Unions 21 get a 50% discount.
+Unions that provide financial support to Unions 21 get a 50% discount.
 These unions are: Accord, Aegis, AEP, AHCPS, ASLEF, BFAWU, BMA, Community, CSP, Equity, FDA, Fórsa, NAHT, Nautilus, NZPSA, NEU, NGSU, PDAU, Prospect, RCM, RCN, RCPod, SoR, TSSA, USDAW.

-In addition, Unions 21 can deliver this course in-house for a union.
 Please contact [email protected] if you want to find out more.